This brief user guide explains how to install Actor Prolog under Windows

 1.2.
 The user interface of theActor Prolog system may work incorrectly under Vista and later versions of Windows; the menu and standard file open dialogs do not work sometimes.
 Please tune the Actor Prolog icon properties to avoid these incompatibility problems.
 Namely, after the installation of the Actor Prolog system, do the right mouse click on the Editor icon, open the Properties dialog box, open the Compatibility panel.
 Then under Vista and Windows 7: switch ON the Disable visual themes checkbox.
 Under later versions of Windows: switch ON the Reduced color mode checkbox and select the 8-bit (256) colors mode.

 2. TheActor Prolog system can translate logic programs from Actor Prolog source code to Java.
-To execute these Java programs you should install the Java Development Kit, version 7 (JDK7) on your computer.
+To execute these Java programs you should install the Java Development Kit, version 7 (JDK7) or later.
 You can use the Actor Prolog system without installation of JDK, of course, but some Actor Prolog examples (including 3D graphics) cannot work without JDK7.
 Here are some notes on JDK7 installation:

 2.1.
 Use thejdk-7u80-windows-i586.exe installation program under 32-bit Windows and the jdk-7u80-windows-x64.exe program under 64-bit Windows to install JDK7.
 One can use later versions of JDK of course.
 You can get these programs from the http://www.sun.com Oracle web site for free.
 Sometimes one should install both 32-bit and 64-bit versions of JDK under 64-bit Windows to supply 32-bit Internet browsers with 32-bit Java plug-ins.